-The solo exhibition (un)durchdringlich is planned for 5th May to 6th June, on the ARTE Noah, Würzburger Kunstverein, Würzburg, Germany, 2021.
+The solo exhibition (un)durchdringlich is shown from 5th May to 6th June, on the ARTE Noah, Würzburger Kunstverein, Würzburg, Germany, 2021.

 For the show at Neliö Gallery, Claudia-Maria Luenig’s drawings, collages and textile sculptures explore the presence and absence, the physical and metaphorical limitations and trajectories of the body to one’s environment.
 The works do not focus only literally on the vulnerable nature of the body’s relationship to its surrounding environment and the individual connections and boundaries among its organs, but they raise deeper questions and concerns of critical importance.